deepgram/web-next/content/blog/posts/enhance-audio-with-dolby-and-deepgram/index.md

 ---
-title: Enhance Your Audio With Dolby.io For Higher Quality Transcripts
+title: "Enhance Your Audio With Dolby.io For Higher Quality Transcripts"
-description: Sometimes your audio will be low quality, and this may affect your transcripts.
-Learn how to use the Dolby.io Enhance API to clean up your files for better transcripts and happier ears.
+description: "Sometimes your audio will be low quality, and this may affect your transcripts.
+Learn how to use the Dolby.io Enhance API to clean up your files for better transcripts and happier ears."
 date: 2022-06-02
 cover: https://res.cloudinary.com/deepgram/image/upload/v1653416318/blog/2022/05/enhance-audio-with-dolby-and-deepgram/Enhance-Audio-wDolby-for-higher-quality%402x.jpg
 authors: